Icod de los Vinos or Icod of the Wine is a 95.9 square km big

 Icoden Daute Isora, as called by its former aboriginal people the Guanche, has now at least 34 Catholic churches and chapels.
 This is proof of almost as many country estates, plantations, vineyards and a big rural community.

-The museum at number 9 of Plaza de la Pila is a small replica of the real amazing Doll art Museum ARTlandya of Santa Barbara.
+The museum at number 9 of Plaza de la Pila is closed now.
+It used to be a small replica of the real amazing Doll art Museum ARTlandya of Santa Barbara.

-Museo Malvasia of number 5 represents Shakespeare's most praised Canary wine.
+Museo Malvasia of number 5 one of extraordinary museums represents Shakespeare's most praised Canary wine.
 There, discover its unique way of distilling the divine beverage.
 Wine tasting is possible inside as well as in a charming wine garden where even Tropical Surinam Pitangas grow.

 Find the entrance to the park of Drago Milenario within a few meters after the Museo Malvasio on the same street side.